ch8n/ReelScript/README.md

-# KuoteBot
+# ReelScriot
-KotlinScript to generate Quotes with Background and Music
+KotlinScript that generate Reel from a given image, text and audio

 https://user-images.githubusercontent.com/11576342/193983634-cec94715-17b8-4bf1-8570-b2a72d14a98f.mp4